Those who are part of the post-millennial generation, Gen Z, spend all of their time online.

 These differences, although they might appear subtle, affect the way each generation prefers to communicate with others.
 By extension, this affects how they use technology and expect it to work.

 And yet, members of all generations appreciate flexible work environments that allow them to collaborate with others in the way that suits them best.
-In fact, a study by Capital One shows 82% of employees say they reach their best ideas when working in flexible spaces.
+In fact, a study by Capital One shows that 82% of employees say they reach their best ideas when working in flexible spaces.
 What’s more, a CompTIA survey revealed an equal number of Millennials and baby boomers want their organizations to invest more in cutting-edge technology.

 Despite the challenges of supporting a multigenerational workforce, IT professionals can find common ground among user groups — and they need to.

 Given the nature of COVID-19, the rapidly growing hybrid workforce will demand flexible arrangements almost daily, from meeting rooms to work-from-home days.
-For IT, this means providing a workforce with a next-generation “office,” one that accommodates intuitive collaboration and video conferencing-enabled communication, equipped with complementary channels like chat and more.
+For IT, this means providing a workforce with a next-generation “office,” one that accommodates intuitive collaboration and video conferencing-enabled communication, equipped with complimentary channels like chat and more.

 2. Set and Manage Expectations by Generation